DaudCloud-sudo/dynamic-content-portfolio-website-hosting-AWS/README.md

 6. Once all Lambdas have been created, the Lambda dashboard will look like this.

+**All the necessary dependencies for the Node.js Lambda function are included in the ZIP file.**

 ![image](https://github.com/user-attachments/assets/7c7dd21b-6661-4b49-b583-78f82d75ba5c)

 ### Step 7: Setting Up API Gateway